 Michael is a skilled litigator who leads high-profile, complex matters in federal, state, and appellate courts across the country.
 Michael has a diverse practice with deep experience in the areas of appellate law, distressed real estate, class actions, antitrust, defamation, and securities litigation, as well as in precedent-setting matters before federal circuit courts and the U.S. Supreme Court.

-In 2019, Michael briefed, argued, and won a major First Amendment case at the United States Supreme Court: In Manhattan Community Access Center v.
-Halleck, the Supreme Court reversed the Second Circuit Court of Appeals and clarified the critical constitutional question of when private parties can be deemed “state actors” and thus potentially liable for constitutional violations, and upheld longstanding distinctions between private and government action.
+In 2019, Michael briefed, argued, and won a major First Amendment case at the U.S. Supreme Court.
+In Manhattan Community Access Center v.
+Halleck the Court reversed a Second Circuit Court of Appeals decision, clarified when private entities can be considered “state actors” and therefore liable for constitutional violations, and upheld longstanding distinctions between private and government action.

 Michael is active in bar and civic organizations.
-He is on the board of the Lawyers’ Committee for Civil Rights Under Law; served as co-chair of the Antitrust Litigation Committee in the Litigation Section of the ABA; and is also an elected member and vice president of the Board of Education in Glen Ridge, N.J. for 10 years, completing his last term in 2022.
+He serves on the board of the Lawyers’ Committee for Civil Rights Under Law and previously served as co-chair of the Antitrust Litigation Committee in the Litigation Section of the ABA.
+He was an elected member and vice president of the Board of Education in Glen Ridge, N.J. for 10 years, completing his last term in 2022.
 He is also the lead guitarist for Cozen O’Connor’s house band, The Dirty Scriveners.

-Michael earned his law degree from Rutgers University School of Law, graduating with honors and as a member of the order of the coif.
+Michael received his bachelor’s degree in philosophy from Montclair State University and then continued his study of philosophy in graduate school at Rutgers University.
+He earned his law degree from Rutgers University School of Law, graduating with honors and as a member of the order of the coif.
 He was editor-in-chief of the Rutgers Computer & Technology Law Journal.
-He received his bachelor's degree from Montclair State University, majoring in philosophy and then continued his study of philosophy in graduate school at Rutgers University.